 EMU Strategic Plan 2015-2020

 EMU envisions being the premier Christian university offering a third way between the missions of more traditional Christian universities and the more secularized missions of mainstream universities.
-By “third way” we refer to an explicitly Christian university that embraces the full diversity of human experience and identity, and that facilitates progress and social change in addressing the most pressing problems in our world.
+By “third way” we refer to an explicitly Christian university that engages the full diversity of human experience and identity, facilitating progress and social change by addressing the most pressing problems in our world.

 Approved by the EMU Board of Trustees, June 21, 2014